Celebrity Equinox: Facilities

 The vessel includes a theater and a lawn made up of real grass between the ship's funnels where croquet can be played.

 Celebrity Equinox was refitted in May 2019.

 Itineraries

-Currently the Celebrity Equinox sails to the Caribbean and the Bahamas year-round from its homeport at Port Canaveral, Florida.
+As of May 2026, the Celebrity Equinox sails to the Caribbean, Europe, South America, and Antarctica.

 Post Covid comeback

-Celebriy Equinox sailed from Fort Lauderdale to the Caribbean on July 25, 2021 ending a year long halt in cruising.
+Celebriy Equinox sailed from Fort Lauderdale to the Caribbean on July 25, 2021, ending a year long halt in cruising.